 Video: Meet Dr. Bartz and learn about our program

-Our team of experts includes Michael Earing, MD, Peter Bartz, MD, Scott Cohen, MD, and Salil Ginde, MD — four of the less than 40 cardiologists nationwide trained to care for adults with congenital heart disease.
+Our team of experts includes Michael Earing, MD, Peter Bartz, MD, Scott Cohen, MD, and Salil Ginde, MD — four of the few cardiologists nationwide and the only ones in the state formally trained to care for adults with congenital heart disease.
 Drs.
 Earing, Bartz, Cohen, and Ginde also see patients at Froedtert & the Medical College.
 Their advanced training in both pediatric and adult cardiology makes them exceptionally qualified to provide complete care as patients transition from adolescence to adulthood.
 The team has been awarded highly competitive research grants and published nearly 50 Adult Congenital Heart Disease articles in the last decade.

 Our ACHD Program is also home to the only board-certified congenital heart disease surgeons in Wisconsin.
 Our patient volumes continue to increase as our reputation for quality care expands nationally.

-In addition to Milwaukee, our adult congenital heart disease specialists staff clinics in Fond du Lac, Green Bay, and Neenah.
+In addition to Milwaukee, our adult congenital heart disease specialists have clinics in other locations throughout the state and in Upper Michigan.
 Patients can schedule initial assessments and follow-up care at these convenient locations.
 Evening appointments are available in some locations.